Clare Marx: Personal life

-Marx was born in Coventry on 15 March 1954.
-She was the daughter of a teacher and an industrial chemist and grew up in Warwick and then Cheltenham.
+Marx was born in Coventry on 15 March 1954, the daughter of Francis Ulrich Marx, a German industrial chemist, and Brenda (Johnston) Marx, a teacher and magistrate.
+She grew up in Warwick and, later, Cheltenham.
 She decided to become a doctor after a work experience placement at Coventry Hospital.

-In her spare time, Marx enjoyed gardening and walking in Scotland and the Alps.
-She also enjoyed opera.
+She wed Andrew William Mildmay Fane, son of Major Robert William Augustus Fane and Elinor Valerie (Borthwick) Fane, in 1989.

 Marx was diagnosed with pancreatic cancer in 2021.
 She died from the disease on 27 November 2022, at age 68.

 Biography

 Marx qualified in medicine from the University College London Medical School in 1977.
 Her surgical house jobs were in the London area and later she completed arthroplasty training at Brigham and Women's Hospital in Boston, Massachusetts, in the United States.
 She became a consultant orthopaedic surgeon at St Mary's and St Charles's hospitals with a particular interest in early surgical education.
 In 1993 she became clinical director of the combined A&E, Trauma & Orthopaedics and Rheumatology directorate at Ipswich Hospital.

 Later she chaired the LNC and the Medical Staff Committee.
 She was also extensively involved in governance and in new projects at the hospital.

 In 2009 Marx was elected to the RCS Counci.
 She was also elected to the British Orthopaedic Association (BOA) Council and became president of the BOA for 2008–09.
 She was made chair of the RCS invited review Mechanism in 2011.

 In 2013 she became associate medical director at Ipswich Hospital NHS Trust with a special remit for revalidation and appraisal and continued in that role, having stopped active orthopaedic practice in March 2014.
 She became president of the college in July 2014 and held this role for three years.
 Dame Clare was chair of the Faculty of Medical Leadership and Management from 2017 to 2018.
 In 2019 she became chair of the GMC.

-After the United Kingdom voted to leave the European Union in the the June 2016 referendum, Marx posited in an interview with The Daily Telegraph that Brexit was an opportunity to improve safety standards in the NHS by strengthening medical device legislation and language testing for non-British workers.
+After the United Kingdom voted to leave the European Union in the June 2016 referendum, Marx posited in an interview with The Daily Telegraph that Brexit was an opportunity to improve safety standards in the NHS by strengthening medical device legislation and language testing for non-British workers.
 She felt the European Working Time Directive which restricts working hours in the NHS needed to be relaxed to permit more hours of training.
 The Royal College of Surgeons of England later sent out a press release clarifying that they did not endorse a return to excessive hours for NHS workers.

 Marx resigned as chair of the GMC at the end of July 2021, following a diagnosis of pancreatic cancer.
 She had been chair from January 2019 and was the first woman to hold the position since the founding of the organisation in 1858.